-50 classrooms served across the region.
+With support from IMLS, MIC expanded from 475 students served per year, to more than 1,200 students by the close of the last school year.
+The program expanded from four schools to 19 schools and from 10 to 41 classrooms served across the region.
 The program hired a full-time Education Program Manager and switched from a literacy-based program to a visual arts and visual literacy program.
 We produced three new curriculum booklets and piloted teacher workshops and visual art production classes.
 Due to the success of the program and the wide demand for curricular resources about the art and culture of the African Diaspora, MoAD will continue to build upon the program structure and scale up by producing new curricular units and making all of our resources accessible and available free of charge on our website.
 The arts integration workshops will be expanded and offered to a wider array of public-school teachers beyond those who are able to participate in the full program.
-Teachers have informed us that the greatest deterrent for them to bring a class to the museum is transportation costs; consequently, the program will devote a significant amount of the requested funding to cover the costs of student transportation to and from the museum.
-Students travel to the museum on chartered school buses.
-Since the targeted schools have limited discretionary funds, the museum covers 100% of the student transportation costs.
-The sequence of program activities are as follows:
+MoAD will evaluate the MIC program using a variety of methods including surveys, observation notes, focus groups, interviews, and attendance data.
+Performance measures are as follows: